 Description

-INTERIOR: the staircase remodelled c1930; all the principal rooms on the first floor retain original joinery and plasterwork of high quality; the first floor atrium has a three-bay Ionic colonnade at either end, blank arcades on the side walls with decorative plaster spandrels, a coffered ceiling and a mosaic floor; the former council room to rear has a clerestory roof and elaborate joinery and plasterwork.
+The staircase was remodelled around 1930.
+The principal rooms on the first floor retain original joinery and high-quality plasterwork.
+The first-floor atrium has a three-bay Ionic colonnade at either end, blank arcades with decorative plaster spandrels, a coffered ceiling, and a mosaic floor.
+The former council room has a clerestory roof and elaborate joinery and plasterwork.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.